 For a thick bubble mix that will get you making large bubble tunnels, mix 2.5 to 3 parts baby shampoo, 1 part dish soap, and 2 Tbsp of glycerin.
 This was what we used at the park with the kids, and it was a HUGE success!
 All of the kids (ages 4-7) were able to make big bubble tunnels.
 They were thrilled, their parents were happy, and it was all non-toxic!

 Finally, we used a different method for making really big bubbles and large tunnel bubbles.
 Apparently, this recipe will also make really strong smaller bubbles that can bounce off your clothes!
-We did not test that out as we were have so much fun making the gigantic bubbles.
-This was our favorite recipe, and we're going to have to make it again to so the kids at the park can try this one too!
+We did not test that out as we had so much fun making the gigantic bubbles.
+This was our favorite recipe, and we’re going to have to make it again too, so the kids at the park can try this one too!

 Here’s the recipe:

 2 ounces of glycerin